Budapest in Winter: Weather & 12 Best Things to Do (2026)

 What to Pack for Budapest in Winter

-If you visit Budapest during winter time, make sure to pack warm winter clothes.
+If you visit Budapest during winter, make sure to pack warm winter clothes.
 Clothes you should pack for winter in Budapest are winter coat, boots, thick socks, hat, gloves and scarf.

 Last winter when I was home, there was a massive snowfall in Budapest and it was so cold outside.
 Even if you dress in warm layers, you start to feel cold after 1-2 hours outdoors.
-When I started to feel cold, I went to a cafe to warm up. and then after I warmed up, I could still continue exploring outside.
+When you start to feel cold, it’s a good option to go to a cafe and have some tea or coffee to warm up.

 Budapest is a walkable city and there are many places to explore on foot.
 It might be cold when it snows in Budapest, but it is also very beautiful.